orfeotoolbox/OTB/Documentation/Cookbook/rst/CompilingOTBFromSource.rst

 Compiling OTB from source
 =========================

-This section covers the compilation of OTB from source code using `CMake
-<http://www.cmake.org>`_.
-If you just need to install OTB and Monteverdi, follow
-instructions from the :doc:`Installation` section.
+This section covers the compilation of OTB from source code using `CMake <http://www.cmake.org>`_.
+If you just need to install OTB, follow instructions from the :doc:`Installation` section.

 OTB is known to work on: